Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Geometry of translation structures

-The cases $t=1,3$ cannot happen.
-Indeed, when $t=1$, we have $\beta=5$.
+\textit{Case 3}.
+Assume \(t=1\) which means \(b=5\).
 The polar domain has five sides $A_{1},A_{2},A_{3},A_{4},A_{5}$; two being identified in the surface.
 These two identified sides cannot be adjacent (otherwise one of the two singularities would be a marked point).
 Without loss of generality, we assume they are $A_{1}$ and $A_{3}$.
 Thus, the sum of the angles corresponding to corners $A_{1}A_{2}$ and $A_{2}A_{3}$ is $3\pi$.
 These corners contribute to the same conical singularity $Z_{1}$.
-Since the two conical singularities have an angle of $4\pi$, no other corner can contribute to $Z_{1}$.
+Since the two conical singularities have an angle of $4\pi$, no other corner can contribute to $Z_{1}$ (if there is an angle equal to $\pi$ among the corners $A_{3}A_{4}$, $A_{4}A_{5}$ or $A_{5}A_{1}$, then the triangle forming the interior of the core is degenerate because the slopes of two of its edges coincide).
 If the three last corners contribute to the other singularity $Z_{2}$, then the three vertices of the triangle forming the interior of the core should contribute to $Z_{2}$.
 Thus, the two ends of side $A_{2}$ should contribute to $Z_{2}$.
-This is a contradiction.
+This leads to a contradiction.

-Similarly, when $t=3$, we have $\beta=3$.
-So the domain of the pole is complex plane minus a triangle.
+\textit{Case 4}.
+We finally assume \(t=b=3\).
+So the polar domain is a complex plane minus a triangle.
 The interior of the core is a pentagon, two sides of which are identified.
-The distribution of 3 corners in the domain of the pole among the two singularities must be ``2+1", so one singularity has contribution strictly bigger than $3\pi$ from the polar domain.
-On the other hand, in the interior, the distribution of the five corners among the two singularities must be ``3+2".
+The distribution of three corners in the polar domain among the two singularities must be ``2+1'', so one singularity has contribution strictly bigger than $3\pi$ from the polar domain (the total angle of the three corners is $5\pi$).
+On the other hand, in the interior of the core, the distribution of the five corners among the two singularities must be ``3+2''.
 In particular, the contribution to the total angle at either singularity from the core is at least $\pi$.
 But then one singularity has angle strictly bigger than $4\pi$, which is impossible. \end{proof}